-Of the Directors of the Company, Nikhil Patil and Reuben Attard were acting as Directors of BM IT Limited, Bellnet Limited and BM Support Services Limited during the year, whereas Charmaine Farrugia was acting as Director of these subsidiaries until 27 July 2020.
-Faker Hnid replaced Charmaine Farrugia as Director of these subsidiaries on the same day.
+Of the Directors of the Company, Nikhil Patil, Reuben Attard and Faker Hnid were also acting as Directors of BM IT Limited, Bellnet Limited and BM Support Services Limited during the year.

 None of the Directors have service contracts with either the Company or its subsidiaries.